trandangtri/yii2-giiall/README.md

     ];

-Remember setup the 'appPath' to point to the application folder of your Core application.
+Remember setup the `appPath` to point to the application folder of your Core application.
 In this case, it pointed to PhalconEye application folder

 And don't forget to setup a database application component, eg.